Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Chemotherapy to treat tumor cells with medications.
 One medication or a combination may be given.
 The medications can be taken orally (by mouth) or by IV (injection into a blood vessel).
 In some cases, they can be injected directly into the fluid that surrounds the brain and spinal cord.
 Chemotherapy is often used along with other treatments.
 It is given in cycles to allow the body to rest and build new healthy cells between treatments.

 Radiation to destroy tumor cells with X-ray beams.
 There are two types of radiation: focused and whole brain.
 With focused radiation, X-ray beams are aimed at the tumor and the area around it.
 With whole-brain radiation, X-ray beams are used on the entire brain.
 This method is more commonly used to treat multiple tumors.
 In addition to traditional radiation, stereotactic radiosurgery may also be used.
-It involves directing several high doses of radiation to a specific area in the brain with the aid of specialized equipment.
+It involves directing several high doses of radiation to a specific area in the brain from different angles with the aid of specialized equipment.

 The outcome of your child’s condition depends on many factors such as age, overall health, and the tumor type, size, and location.
 Some long-term concerns may be related to the extent of radiation therapy and whether it is localized or includes the whole brain and spinal cord.
 In recent years, more and more childhood brain tumors have become treatable.
-Your child’s doctor will work closely with you to make sure your child receives the best care.
+Your child’s doctor will work closely with you to make sure your child get the best care.

 If your child has been diagnosed with a brain tumor, know that your family doesn’t have to go through this alone.
 A positive outlook helps while supporting your child.
 Consider counseling, which can help you and your child deal with any fears and concerns.
 And seek help and comfort from your friends, community resources, and support groups.
 The more you learn about your child’s condition and its treatments, the more in control you may feel.
 For more information about brain tumors, contact the following organizations: